post2web/DDSCaseStudy1/README.md

 ### Todo list: (write your name on the task before you start it)
 - [x] Create file structure of the project - Ivelin
 - [ ] Write download data code in source/download.R
-- [ ] Add methods in the Makefile: download_data and delete_data
+- [x-LVB ] Add methods in the Makefile: download_data and delete_data . --LVB: These are really 1 united task.
+I have created a Makefile to download the data and clean.
+I am starting with EDS.
+GDP is in good shape at the onset.
+We can have a separate Makefile to download the data.
+I am writing one to clean it.
+We need another for creating a Makefile to Merge.
+Then a Master Makefile to pull the separate Makefiles together.
-- [ ] Write clean data code in source/clean.R
+- [x -LVB ] Write clean data code in source/clean.R
-- [ ] Add methods in the Makefile: clean_data
+- [x-LVB ] Add methods in the Makefile: clean_data
 - [ ] Write a draft code in Analysis.Rmd
-- [ ] Add more Todo tasks as we go
+- [ ] Merge Makefile with code to Merge.
+- [ ] Master Makefile to pull Download/Clean Makefile & Merge Makefile together.